aleen42/PersonalWiki/post/reusable_react_components/reusable_react_components.md

 - components need to be versioned, easy to install, and upgradeable.
 - provide a prototype for linting, transpilation, and bundling.
-- create a stable Continuous Integration/Continuous Deployment system to solve
+- create a stable Continuous Integration/Continuous Deployment system to solve the problem of dependencies within components.